• Skip to primary navigation

 Serving: 1ounce | Calories: 376kcal | Carbohydrates: 6g | Protein: 1g | Saturated Fat: 6g | Polyunsaturated Fat: 26g | Monounsaturated Fat: 9g | Sodium: 4mg | Potassium: 134mg | Fiber: 2g | Sugar: 2g | Vitamin A: 909IU | Vitamin C: 2mg | Calcium: 27mg | Iron: 1mg

-Keywords: chinese condiment, homemade chili oil
+Keywords: chinese condiment, easy recipe, homemade chili oil

 Tried this recipe?Mention @two_plaid_aprons or tag #twoplaidaprons!